limbo-works/Limbo.Umbraco.Separator/v1/installation.md

 # Installation

 The `v1.x` releases of this package targets Umbraco 10, 11 and 12.
-To install the package via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Separator/1.0.3), you can use either .NET CLI:

 <div class="installation" version="1">
     <p>To install the package, you can use either .NET CLI:</p>